 Closing

-These small habits make a small but meaningful impact for me.
-Even though they are a little uncommon, they have the potential to build meaningful wealth in your life.
+These small and maybe a little weird habits make a small but meaningful impact for me.
+Even though they are a little uncommon, they have the potential to build meaningful wealth in your life as well.

 I like the Big Hairy Goals one.
 Setting a big goal to reach is like personally challenging yourself to do something you don’t think is possible.
 When you reach that goal it is such an achievement that you have nothing to do but set a bigger, hairier, goal.